 2020 Bulkers has a robust financial structure with moderate financial leverage and a solid cash position.
-Our operating cash breakeven, which is estimated at approximately US\$16,300 per vessel per day for the remainder of 2023, is lower than the current FFA curve for the balance of 2023, which implies earnings of approximately US\$30,000 per day for a scrubber fitted Newcastlemax.
+Our operating cash breakeven is estimated at approximately US\$14,500 per vessel per day when the sales of Bulk Seoul and Bulk Shanghai are completed.
+The current FFA curve for the balance of 2024 implies earnings of approximately US\$45,000 per day for a scrubber fitted Newcastlemax.